Mog (Judith Kerr): Adaptations

 A 2023 play version of Mog started in April at the Birmingham Rep.

+In November 2015, the character was featured in a Christmas advert for Sainsbury's, titled Mog's Christmas Calamity.
+The advert features Mog accidentally starting a fire on Christmas Eve and causing substantial damage to the Thomas family's house; her climbing across a telephone dials 999, leading to the fire brigade's intervention.
+Mog is hailed a hero, and the townspeople rally to fix the Thomases' house and host a large Christmas party there.
+Kerr herself appeared in this advert as a neighbour of the Thomas family.
+A special plush Mog and book version of the story were sold exclusively through Sainsbury's, with all profits being donated to Save the Children's child literacy work.

-On 23 May 2023, London-based animation studio Lupus Films and Channel 4 in partnership with American film studio Universal Pictures and HarperCollins (which Lupus Films previously adapted Judith Keer's picture book The Tiger Who Came to Tea with HarperCollins) commissioned a television adaptation of the 1976 picture book Mog’s Christmas which premiered on Christmas Eve 2023 with Benedict Cumberbatch and Claire Foy starring.
+On 23 May 2023, London-based animation studio Lupus Films and Channel 4 in partnership with American film studio Universal Pictures and HarperCollins (which Lupus Films previously adapted Judith Kerr's picture book The Tiger Who Came to Tea with HarperCollins) commissioned a television adaptation of the 1976 picture book Mog’s Christmas which premiered on Christmas Eve 2023 with Benedict Cumberbatch and Claire Foy starring.

-Two years later in September 2025 following the success of the 2023 TV movie adaptation of Mog's Christmas, Lupus Films and Channel 4 commissioned a sequel to Mog's Christmas called Mog's Bad Thing which is an adaptation of the 2000 picture book called.
+Two years later in September 2025 following the success of the 2023 TV movie adaptation of Mog's Christmas, Lupus Films and Channel 4 commissioned a sequel to Mog's Christmas called Mog's Bad Thing which is an adaptation of the 2000 picture book.
 The TV movie sequel adaptation will have a theatrical UK premiere in 2026 before premiering on Channel 4 in that same year with Lupus Films appointed Serious Kids as the worldwide distributor for the sequel outside the UK.